MiniFate/MiniFate/_chapters/00-outline.md

 ### Stress and Consequences

-Each PC has one stress box per level.
+Each PC has one stress box per {Level}.

 If you run out of stress boxes, you can take a consequence to soak one extra hit.
 This is a big deal!
-The consequence goes in your next level aspect.
+The consequence goes in your next {Level} aspect.
 It clears at the end of the story arc.
 When you write your new aspect, it should be a callback to the consequence.

 > Naka takes a consequence: `Blood in the Water`.
-New aspect next level is `Delicious to Sharks`
+New aspect next {Level} is `Delicious to Sharks`
 >
 > TBY takes a consequence: `Run Clean Through`.
 He's pretty tough.
 The guy behind him wasn't.
 New aspect is `Sworn to Avenge the Cook`